 From here, the trail is mostly smooth, save for a few dirt mounds serving primarily as drainage features, but secondarily as fantastic opportunities for more advanced riders to get a little airtime.

-.
+Upon reaching the upper junction from before, head right over a water bar to descend back to Sunny Aspen.
 On your descent, rocks that may have proved troublesome on the way up are just pure fun on the way down.
 More advanced riders should keep an eye out for strategically placed ramped rocks that can quickly send you airborne with just a small pop.

-During the final stretch of trail with the picnic shelter in sight, multiple small, sequential drops make for a fantastic ending to this already great descent.
+During the final stretch of trail, with the picnic shelter in sight, multiple small, sequential drops make for a fantastic ending to this already great descent.

 We need help with the following missing trail information: